hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 [^cri-later]: Note that {{cri}} and {{cri-grammar}} about CRIs may move to the {{-cri}}
     specification, depending on the relative speed of approval; the later document gets the section.

+## Terminology

+{{Section 8 of -cbor}} defines the original CBOR diagnostic notation, and {{Appendix G of -cddl}} supplies a number of extensions to the diagnostic notation that result in the Extended Diagnostic Notation (EDN).
+The diagnostic notation extensions include popular features such as embedded CBOR (encoded CBOR data items in byte strings) and comments.
+A simple diagnostic notation extension for CBOR sequences was added in
+{{Section 4.2 of -seq}}.
+As diagnostic notation is not used in the kind of interchange situations where backward compatibility would pose a significant obstacle, there is little point in not using these extensions.

+Therefore, when we refer to "_diagnostic notation_", we mean to include the original notation from {{Section 8 of -cbor}} as well as the extensions from {{Appendix G of -cddl}}, {{Section 4.2 of -seq}}, and the present document.
+However, we stick to the abbreviation "_EDN_" as it has become quite popular and is more sharply distinguishable from other meanings than "DN" would be.

+In a similar vein, the term "ABNF" in this document refers to the language defined in {{-abnf}} as extended in {{-abnfcs}}, even if the latter extensions are not currently used in this document.
+The term "CDDL" refers to the data definition language defined in
+{{-cddl}} and its registered extensions (such as those in {{RFC9165}}), as well as {{-cddlupd}}.

 Application-Oriented Extension Literals
 =======================================